hackerunion/root/home/guest/docs/the_guide.md

 ###	Permissions

-Upon authenticating, the kernel associates your browser session with a user of the underlying OS.
-This user is referenced when determining how and what data you may access on the server.
+Upon authenticating, the kernel associates your browser session with the corresponding user of the underlying OS.
+This user is referenced when determining how and what data you may access via the server.

 In general, all programs will run under your user account (as if you ran the program via the underlying OS).
 Thus, all files created will be "owned" by you